Double Injection Mold

 d.
 Die casting

-2) For production technology and production, plastic molds are divided into different products:
+2) For production technology and production, plastic injection molds are divided into different products:

 a.
 Injection molding